-Use our life insurance cover calculator to get an idea of the level of cover that may be appropriate for your needs.
+Use our life insurance cover calculator to get an idea of the level of cover that may be appropriate for you.
 The calculator takes your annual salary and multiples it by the number of years you wish to cover your dependants.
-It then factors in any outstanding debts and give you a figure that may give you an idea of the level you require.
+It then factors in any outstanding debts and suggests a figure that may give you an idea of the level you require.

 Get started if you're unsure what cover you need